viv27/viv27/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on frontend development primarily on React
+- 🔭 I’m currently working on frontend development primarily in React
 - 🌱 I’m currently learning Java and building my skills in Data structures and Algorithms and JS fundamentals
 - 👯 I’m looking to collaborate on frontend projects
 - 🤔 I’m looking for help with documentation!